Highlights of Castile: Toledo and Salamanca

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 In the 1500s, when the city reached its natural limits as defined by its river, the king packed up and moved his capital to more spacious Madrid.
 Toledo became a political backwater, only to be rediscovered by Romantic 19th-century travelers.
 Today, while small in population and of minor importance politically, Toledo remains a vital center of culture, art and religion.
-Physically, it survives much as it was when Europe’s most powerful king called it home.
+It survives much as it was when Europe’s most powerful king called it home.

-Toledo’s handy escalator gives those approaching the city from the bus station or car park a sweat-free lift into town — particularly welcome in the hot summer.
+Toledo’s handy escalator gives those approaching the city from the bus station or car park a sweat free lift into town — particularly welcome in the hot summer.

 Physical reminders of Toledo’s multi-cultural history are everywhere.
-In the year 711, zealous members of the world’s newest religion — Islam — conquered the Iberian peninsula.
+In the year 711, zealous members of the world’s newest religion — Islam — conquered the Iberian Peninsula.
 For seven centuries, these North African Muslims — called Moors — dominated Spain.

-Mathematics, astronomy, literature.and architecture.all flourished.
+Mathematics, astronomy, literature…and architecture…all flourished.
 After Christians took back Toledo in 1085, many Moorish craftsmen and builders stayed on leaving their Arabic imprint on the city for generations to come.

 El Greco-philes will want to visit Toledo’s Santa Cruz Museum.
 Originally an orphanage and hospital, today its wards house 16th-century art, including a superb collection of El Greco paintings.

-.icon-like faces from his Greek homeland, bold color and twisting poses from Italy and the almost mystical spirituality from Catholic Spain.
+His work mixes influences from all three of his places of residence…icon-like faces from his Greek homeland, bold color and twisting poses from Italy, and the almost mystical spirituality from Catholic Spain.

-El Greco painted supernatural visions — elongated saints.stretched between earth and heaven.
+El Greco painted supernatural visions — elongated saints…stretched between earth and heaven.
 He painted souls — not bodies.
 Faces flicker like candles.
 Thoroughly modern in its disregard of realism, his art feels contemporary even today.

 Nearby, the simple chapel of Santo Tomé holds El Greco’s most-loved painting.
-The Burial of the Count of Orgaz couples heaven and earth in a way only the Greek could.
+The Burial of the Count of Orgaz couples heaven and earth in a way only “The Greek” could.

-Imagine.you’re at the burial of the good count right here in this chapel.
-He was so holy, two saints even came down from heaven to help out.
+Imagine…you’re at the burial of the good count right here in this chapel.
+He was so holy; two saints even came down from heaven to help out.
 The funeral is attended by Toledo's leading citizens.
 Each face is a detailed portrait.
-El Greco paints himself looking out at us.drawing us into the scene.
+El Greco paints himself looking out at us…drawing us into the scene.
 The boy in the foreground — pointing to the two saints — is El Greco’s son.

 My Spanish friend and fellow tour guide, Carlos Galvin, is joining us for dinner.

-Carlos and I are heading for Salamanca with quick stops in Segovia and Avila along the way.
+Carlos and I are heading for Salamanca with quick stops in Segovia and Ávila along the way.

 Segovia — an historic town of 55,000 with a rich history and a famous Roman aqueduct — is well worth a short visit.

+The Plaza Mayor marks Segovia’s old town center.
 It’s early in the afternoon on a Saturday and, as on plazas all over Spain, people are out with family and friends.
-For this gang, it's prime time to enjoy an aperitovo before heading home for the main meal of the day — a late lunch.
+It’s prime time to enjoy an aperitovo before heading home for the main meal of the day — a late lunch.

 Local nuns cooked up the town’s famous pastry and now anyone visiting Ávila enjoys its yummy yemas.
 These pastries are like a soft-boiled egg yolk cooled and sugared.

 Heading east from Ávila, you feel immersed in the high and vast plateau of central Spain.
 It’s a rough land steeped in history and tradition.
 And huge bulls on the horizon remind drivers — this is the land of bullfighting.
-These fun bullboards are all over Spain — built years ago to advertise a local sherry.
+These fun bull boards are all over Spain — built years ago to advertise a local sherry.